christopheogier/PlaineMorteLake_hydro_thermodynamics.jl/README.md

 **`Products_run`**

    - compiles all notebooks to re-produce the products (=data processed) on your local machine from raw-data download from `paths_download`.
-Note: products can also be directly downloaded from https://people.ee.ethz.ch/~werderm/pm-data/

 **`Conductivity_calibration`**